nishio-dens/convergence/README.md

 # Convergence

 Convergence is a pure-Ruby database schema migration tool.
-Currently, This tools is support only MySQL.
+Currently, This tool is support only MySQL.

 It defines DB Schema using Convergence DSL(like Rails DSL).
 For more information about Convergence DSL, See below 'Detail About Convergence DSL'.